maryamkhan585/SUDUKO-SOLVER---ASSEMBLY-/README.md

-# SUDUKO-SOLVER---ASSEMBLY-
-The Suduko Solver Project is an assembly language program designed for the x86 architecture using the Irvine32 library.
 # Sudoku Solver — x86 Assembly (MASM)

 A console-based Sudoku solver written in x86 Assembly using the MASM assembler and Irvine32 library.
 The program accepts a 9x9 Sudoku grid as input and solves it using a backtracking algorithm.